davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 ## Properties of a Consenus Algorithm

-Let's take a second look at the `WriteOnce` interface that we now know a consensus algorithm must implement:
+Let's take a second look at the `WriteOnce` interface a consensus algorithm must implement:

 ```java
 interface WriteOnce<T> {